Weighing risk on vaccine doses when science doesn’t have all the answers

 Proper investing involves deploying as much science and time as possible.
 But when you don’t have the necessary time, or the science is far from complete, you still have to make a decision.
 An informed decision, but one that will involve risks.

-Proponents of one dose think that this will save lives.
+Proponents of one dose think it will save lives.
 It could bring forward economic reopening.
 Business will recognise a form of supply chain management in the face of initial supply tightness: everybody gets a second dose eventually, but more people are vaccinated earlier.
-Lives saved, hospitals emptier earlier than they would otherwise be.
+Lives saved, hospitals emptier earlier than they would be otherwise.

 Risks can and do backfire but sometimes there is little choice but to take them.